anicolasgar/anicolasgar/README.md

 ### 🌟 About Me

-Originally from Buenos Aires, Argentina, I moved to Amsterdam three years ago and fell in love with the country and lifestyle.
+Originally from Buenos Aires, Argentina, I moved to Amsterdam in 2019 and inmediately fell in love with the country and lifestyle.
 I enjoy exploring new technologies and developing data-driven solutions to complex problems.
 My background is in software engineering, and I'm passionate about building scalable, efficient, and reliable systems.

 ### 📫 How to Reach out